Zuehlke/security-onboarding/javascript_basics/best_practices/best_practices.md

 **Avoid Globals**

-You run the danger of your code being overwritten by any other JavaScript added to the page after yours.
+You run the danger of your code being overwritten by any other JavaScript added to the page after yours if you declare global variables.

 Revealing Module Pattern: Keep consistent syntax and mix and match what to make global:

-    module = function(){
+    var module = function(){
        var current = null;
        var labels = {
 	      'home':'home',